nickwilcox/blog_memory_model/README.md

-The code is the repository accompanies [this article on my blog](http://www.nickwilcox.com/blog/arm_atomics/).
+The code is the repository accompanies the [Examining ARM vs X86 Memory Models with Rust](http://www.nickwilcox.com/blog/arm_vs_x86_memory_model/) post on my blog.

 To run the version that performs correctly on X86 CPU's only use